gingerbeardman/loveletter/README.markdown

 ## Background

 The original was one of the earliest computer programs.

-This version was created as research for a project with the [Museum of Science and Industry](http://www.mosi.org.uk) for their Revolution Manchester exhibition.
+This version was created as research for a project I worked on for the [Museum of Science and Industry](http://www.mosi.org.uk) for their Revolution Manchester exhibition.

 Read more:
 * http://www.msimanchester.org.uk/en/whats-on/gallery/revolution-manchester